-While information about qualified and accessible providers is available to members through the Iowa Mediciad website, MCO website, and/or MCO Member Services call center, the case manager or community-based case manager first identifies providers to the member and their interdisciplinary team during the person-centered service planning process.
-Members are encouraged to meet with available providers before making a selection, and members are not restricted to choosing providers within their community.
+While information about qualified and accessible providers is available to members through the Iowa Medicaid website, MCO website, and/or MCO member services call center, the case manager, health home coordinator, community-based case manager first identifies providers to the member and their interdisciplinary team during the person-centered service planning process.
+Members are encouraged to meet with the available providers before making a selection.
+Members are not restricted to choosing providers within their community.
+Information about qualified and accessible providers is also available to members through their case manager, health home coordinator, community-based case manager, Iowa Medicaid website, and/or MCO website.
 If an MCO is unable to provide services to a particular member using contract providers, the MCO is required to adequately and timely cover these services for that member using non-contract providers, for as long as the MCO's provider network is unable to provide them.

 The MCOs are responsible for authorizing services for out-of-network care when they do not have an in-network provider available within the contractually required time, distance and appointment availability standards.
 The MCO is responsible for assisting the member in locating an out-of-network provider, authorizing the service and assisting the member in accessing the service.
 The MCO will also assist with assuring continuity of care when an in-network provider becomes available.
 To ensure robust provider networks for members to choose from, MCOs are not permitted to close provider networks until adequacy is fully demonstrated to, and approved by, the State.
-Further, members will be permitted to change MCOs in the event that their chosen provider does not ultimately contract with their MCO.
+Further, members will be permitted to change MCOs in the event that their chosen provider doe not ultimately contract with the MCO.
 Finally, MCOs are required to submit to the State on a regular basis provider network reports including, but not limited to network geo-access reports, 24- hour availability audit reports, provider-credentialing reports, subcontractor compliance summary reports, and provider helpline performance reports.